peteha/vmclogger/README.md

 endpoint - in this example VCF Log.

 To use you will need to install the aws-sdk-s3 with:
 `gem install aws-sdk-s3` - authentication uses the same process as boto.
-Place the credentials in secure location.

 Config Example: